deepakdinesh1123/deepakdinesh1123/README.md

 # Deepak Dinesh

-- 🔭 I'm currently trying to learn C++
+- 🔭 Currently learning rust
 - 👯 Wanna collaborate, just reach out to me
 - 💬 Ask me about anything.
 I will try to help you as much as I can.
 - ⚡ Quote: Books are not something that you just read words in.
 They're also a tool to adjust your senses.